-However, the NYSDEC expressed concern regarding: 1) the ability of the recommended on-site remediation technologies (i.e., EFR and ISCO) to reach a proposed short-term toluene remedy performance goal (RPG) of 1,000 to 10,000 (micrograms per liter) μ g/L, especially in "hot spot" areas (see below); and 2) the long time period of groundwater monitoring needed to reach the toluene Corrective Measures Target Concentration of 5 μ g/L. Therefore, it was agreed that Saint-Gobain would conduct additional ISCO pilot testing to determine if this technology (in combination with subsequent EFR events) can reduce toluene concentrations in groundwater at the site to the RPG (and possibly, to concentrations less than the PRG, which would reduce the time required for long-term groundwater monitoring).
+However, the NYSDEC expressed concern regarding: 1) the ability of the recommended on-site remediation technologies (i.e., vactruck events and ISCO) to reach toluene concentrations of less than 1,000 to 10,000 (micrograms per liter) μ g/L, especially in "hot spot" areas (see below); and 2) the long time period of groundwater monitoring needed to reach the toluene Corrective Measures Target Concentration (i.e., the groundwater standard) of 5 μ g/L. Therefore, it was agreed that Saint-Gobain would conduct additional ISCO pilot testing to determine if this technology (in combination with subsequent vactruck events) can reduce toluene concentrations in groundwater at the site to concentrations less than 1,000 to 10,000 μ g/L, which would reduce the time required for long-term groundwater monitoring.

-After the completion of the initial EFR pilot testing and subsequent interim EFR events (six events from June 2014 through August 2015), there are three areas at the Former Norton/Nashua site where dissolved toluene concentrations remain above proposed RPGs (see Figure 1-4 for locations): 1) along the northern building wall (near monitoring points MP-25, 26 & 27), where free-phase product (FPP) toluene was briefly detected in 2009; 2) monitoring point MP-37, located at the southern end of the former solvent lines, where FPP toluene was briefly detected in 2014; and 3) monitoring well MW-27, located in the northeast corner of the 2011 Former Tank Farm Area SWMU excavation.
+After the completion of the initial vactruck pilot testing and subsequent interim vactruck events (six events from June 2014 through August 2015), there are three areas at the Former Norton/Nashua site where dissolved toluene concentrations remain above 10,000 μ g/L (see Figure 1-4 for locations): 1) along the northern building wall (near monitoring points MP-25, 26, 27 & 29), where free-phase product (FPP) toluene was briefly detected in 2009; 2) monitoring point MP-37, located at the southern end of the former solvent lines, where FPP toluene was briefly detected in 2014; and 3) monitoring well MW-27, located in the northeast corner of the 2011 Former Tank Farm Area SWMU excavation.

 The "hot spots" along the northern building wall and near well MP-37 are attributed to small pockets of residual toluene in the immediate vicinity of these areas because similarly elevated toluene concentrations are not present in other nearby wells.
 The "hot spot" at MW-27 is attributed to a small pocket of residual toluene near this well that could not be fully excavated due to the adjacent property fence and off-site railroad tracks (which are owned by the Canadian Pacific Railroad).
-The CMS Report indicated that toluene concentrations, which already exhibit decreasing trends at wells MP-37 & MW-27, would be expected to decline with time in these three areas (and additional EFR and/or ISCO treatments).
+The CMS Report indicated that toluene concentrations, which already exhibit decreasing trends at wells MP-37 & MW-27, would be expected to decline with time (and additional vactruck and/or ISCO events) in these three areas.

 At the July 2015 meeting it was agreed that additional pilot testing will be conducted in two of the three recalcitrant areas: well MP-37 (an indoor location) & well MW-27 (an outdoor location).
-However, ISCO treatment near along the northern building wall will be deferred: 1) because simultaneous access to the adjacent indoor and outdoor areas would be difficult to coordinate with ongoing business warehousing activities at the facility; and 2) concurrent pilot testing at well MP-37 would disrupt business operations in two indoor areas of the facility.
+However, ISCO pilot testing along the northern building wall will be deferred: 1) because simultaneous access to the adjacent indoor and outdoor areas would be difficult to coordinate with ongoing business warehousing activities at the facility; and 2) concurrent pilot testing at well MP-37 would disrupt business operations in two indoor areas of the facility.